juntao/arenztopia/content/tourism.md

 Written by Renzo and Tony.
 Powered by the Arenztopian Bureau of Tourism.

-Copyright 2020 by the Arenztopian Office of Tourism.
-All Rights Reserved
+Copyright 2020, 2021 by the Arenztopian Bureau of Tourism.
+All Rights Reserved.